-Additional information on the State's capital assets can be found in footnote [10](#) of this report.
+Additional information on the State's capital assets can be found in footnote [10](#) Capital Assets of the financial statements.

 Long-term debt

 The State is empowered by law to authorize, issue and sell general obligation bonds, which are backed by the full faith and credit of the State.
 The State also issues dedicated revenue bonds for the Department of Transportation and various business-type activities.
 The payment of principal and interest on revenue bonds comes solely from revenues received from the respective activities.
 This dedicated revenue debt is not backed by the State's full faith and credit.